songqun/speedup-aarch64-cpu/README.md

 ## TODO

-* Add more Operators and support End-to-End benchmarks.
+* implement sgemm12x8 using 32 vec-reg fully.
+* Support other hardware like Vulkan, X86, CUDA...
 * Add float16, int8.
-* Design own model serialization format and add model transform tools.
 * Support multi-threading.
-* Support other hardware like Vulkan, X86, CUDA...

 ## How to compile